-- Complete training outlined in the Discovery Center Volunteer Manual to become familiar with procedures, materials, and activities in the Discovery Center and the larger Museum.
+Complete on-shift training outlined in the Discovery Center Volunteer Manual to become familiar with procedures, materials, and activities in the Discovery Center and the larger Museum.

-- Interest or background in science, engineering and/or education.
+Background or strong interest in science, engineering and/or education.

-- Ability to work with people of all backgrounds, abilities and ages, with a special interest in working with young children (under 8 years of age).
+Ability to communicate with people of all backgrounds, abilities and ages, with a special interest in volunteering with young children (including infants, toddlers, and preschoolers)